tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 TE tunnel:

-> A container of one or more LSPs established between the source and destination TE tunnel termination points.
+> A YANG container of one or more LSPs established between the source and destination TE tunnel termination points.
 A TE tunnel LSP is a connection-oriented service provided by the network layer for the delivery of client data between a source and the destination of the TE tunnel termination points.